 - (a) The Director may refund any fee paid by mistake or in excess of that required.
 A change of purpose after the payment of a fee, such as when a party desires to withdraw a patent filing for which the fee was paid, including an application, an appeal, or a request for an oral hearing, will not entitle a party to a refund of such fee.
 The Office will not refund amounts of twenty-five dollars or less unless a refund is specifically requested, and will not notify the payor of such amounts.
 If a party paying a fee or requesting a refund does not provide the banking information necessary for making refunds by electronic funds transfer (31 U.S.C.
 3332 and 31 CFR part 208), or instruct the Office that refunds are to be credited to a deposit account, the Director may require such information, or use the banking information on the payment instrument to make a refund.
 Any refund of a fee paid by credit card will be by a credit to the credit card account to which the fee was charged.

-reexamination requester or the patent owner who requested a supplemental
+section.
+The reexamination requester or the patent owner who requested a

-examination proceeding, as appropriate, should indicate the form in which any
+supplemental examination proceeding, as appropriate, should indicate the form in

-refund should be made ( e.g., by check, electronic funds transfer, credit to a
+which any refund should be made ( e.g., by check, electronic funds transfer,

-deposit account).
-Generally, refunds will be issued in the form that the
+credit to a deposit account).
+Generally, refunds will be issued in the form that

 - (1) For an ex parte reexamination request, the ex parte reexamination filing fee paid by the reexamination requester, less the fee set forth in § 1.20(c)(7), will be refunded to the requester if the Director decides not to institute an ex parte reexamination proceeding.